Halifax International Security Forum: 2015 forum

 The 2015 Halifax International Security Forum took place against the backdrop of the ISIS terror attacks in Paris and was attended by 300 delegates from 60 countries.
 The terror attack was the main topic of the forum discussions.

 Harjit Sajjan, Canadian Minister of National Defence, gave the opening keynote.
 For Sajjan it was the first major public event he attended after his inauguration earlier that month.
 In his speech, Sajjan also addressed the situation of Syrian refugees and defended the government's plan to resettle 25,000 refugees in Canada.
 The minister described democratic societies welcoming Syrian refugees as a major strike against the ideology of Islamic terrorists.
 This sent a "great message to ISIS", Sajjan told the audience.
 The forum's opening session addressed the new objectives in Canada's foreign policy.
-During the US/Canadian panel discussion Sajjan agreed with air strikes against ISIS in Syria and Iraq as a preparation for ground troops.
+During the US/Canadian panel discussion Sajjan supported targeting ISIS in Syria and Iraq with air strikes in preparation for a ground assault. as a preparation for ground troops.
 But the Afghanistan War veteran also warned about the "second and third effects" of indiscriminate bombings, a point with which all panelists agreed.

 William E. Gortney, commander of US Northern Command, told the audience that "carpet bombing" was not the answer to terrorism.
 Jonathan Vance, Chief of the Defence Staff of the Canadian Armed Forces, said that "You can't carpet bomb your way to victory".
 Panelist John R. Allen, former Special Presidential Envoy for Defeating ISIS, who attended the panel and later had an additional appearance at the Halifax Chat, emphasized the necessity to fight ISIS also financially and in the sphere of information warfare.
 Allen told the audience that for the US a massive ground operation was not on the agenda.
 He instead favored operations by combined special forces.